-If school has not let out for the summer yet, that last day is probably right around the corner.
+If school has not let out for the summer yet, that last day is probably just on the horizon.
 While there are plenty of reasons to be happy about a break from the typical routine, there are also plenty of parents who are petrified of a summer with no schedule, no structure, and a tight budget.
 Luckily there are also plenty of avenues for family-friendly fun with minimal to no cost for participation!

 Here are 7 cheap ways to enjoy some summer fun